If you have experienced human trafficking, forced labour or forced marriage, Red Cross can support you and help you recover.

-Our program can help you recover and rebuild your life by providing financial support, access to health and accomodation services, counselling and more.
+Our program can provide a caseworker, financial support, access to health and accommodation services, counselling and more.

 This work is funded by the Department of Social Services under the Support for Trafficked People Program.

 What is human trafficking and forced labour?

 Human trafficking is a very severe form of exploitation and forced labour is a form of slavery.
 They are both much more serious than just being underpaid.

 Red Cross might be able to help if you have: